 Striae: Scaring caused by the stretching or tearing of the skin.

-Subcutis: Also called Subcautaneous Layer.
+Subcutis: Also called Subcutaneous Layer.
 The deepest layer of the skin that lies below the dermis.

 Tar Preparations: Tar creams or bath emulsions can be helpful for mild inflammation.